microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-formatting-by-robots.md

 ### G. Data Transformation

-Robots are running JS scripts, so any data trnsformation logic can be added to your workflow.
+Robots are running JS scripts, so any data transformation logic can be added to your workflow.
 A usual transformation step of your workflow is the decoding of your IoT Payload.
 See our list of decoding methods [here](/docs/1/advanced/robots-libraries/decoding-payloads).

 IMPORTANT: The Robot scripts use ES6 only, so you can't rely on your usual browser APIs for data transformation